crystal-ball/crystal-ball.github.io/docs/Projects.md

 - Project guides or detailed code documentation should be kept in guides in the `docs` dir.

+## webpack

+You can add another loader for Babel transpile of an npm package...

 ## Dependencies management

 - Projects should use exact versions for better control over dependency updates.